ajayravindranathan/customer-behaviour-prediction-segmentation/segmentation-agent/README.md

-# Customer Behavior Prediction & Segmentation Agent
+# Customer Behavior Segmentation Agent

 An AI-powered customer segmentation agent built with Amazon Bedrock AgentCore that analyzes customer data from S3 and provides intelligent insights using code interpretation capabilities.